olros/Stun-server/README.md

 - Docker-compose
   - Docker-compose is used to easily build and run different Docker images
 - OpenSSL
-  - OpenSSL is used to create and run the TLS part of the sever it creates rsaKeys for TLS communication
+  - OpenSSL is used to create and run the TLS part of the server it creates rsaKeys for TLS communication

 *Frontend:*
 - Node.js